Phlanka Logo

 Default: 0.8 · 0.8 · 0.8

-Three text inputs for the diffuse reflection colour.
-This influences how much of the scene lighting the surface absorbs and re-emits as diffuse.
+Influences how much scene lighting the surface absorbs and re-emits as diffuse.
 The default neutral grey works for most assets.

 Specular (R / G / B)